sysdiglabs/charts/charts/cluster-scanner/README.md

 ## Introduction

-This chart deploys the Sysdig Admission Controller as a Deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart deploys the Sysdig Cluster Scanner as a Deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ### Prerequisites